Chart Color Schemes

 Infrastructure

-St Peters has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+St Peters has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects likely affecting this region: East Park Development, Gilberton Swing Bridge Redevelopment Project, Felixstow Intergenerational Community, and 274-275 North Terrace Development Site.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects that will likely affect this region.
+Notable projects include East Park Development, Gilberton Swing Bridge Redevelopment Project, Felixstow Intergenerational Community, and 274-275 North Terrace Development Site.
+The following list highlights those most relevant.

 Professional plan users can use the search below to filter and access additional projects.